 Using steampunk elements in graphic design allows designers to give an off-beat, distinctive twist to vintage styles.

-Cogs, metallic textures and rich colors help to bring a touch of steampunk to any design.
+Cogs, metallic textures, and rich colors help to bring a touch of steampunk to any design.

 Retrofuturism is a related trend, not particular to Victorian references, which creates interpretations of the future from the perspective of an earlier era.
-This retrofuturistic rocket is an example of the style, using exaggerated 1960s references to create a machine with a distinctly retro look.

 - Shares traits with: Industrial, Victoriana (see above), Punk (see below)

 The Gothic design style is based on decorative and architectural styles that were popular in the mid-to-late Medieval period.
-An extremely broad ‘total’ design style, its influence can be seen across architecture, art and decorative arts from this period.
+An extremely broad ‘total’ design style, its influence can be seen across architecture, art, and decorative arts from this period.

 In graphic design now, Gothic styles are characterized by medieval references in typefaces, aged textures, and simple colors that mimic the dark, natural atmosphere and textures of many Gothic-period buildings.